Jan Haudemann-Andersen: Background

-Haudemann-Andersen gained his siviløkonom from Agder distriktshøgskole and BI Norwegian Business School, and attended the Royal Norwegian Naval Academy in Oscarsborg Fortress.
+Haudemann-Andersen gained his siviløkonom from Agder distriktshøgskole and BI Norwegian Business School, and attended the Royal Norwegian Naval Academy at Oscarsborg Fortress.
 He started as a speculative investor with a loan from his stepbrother Stein Haudemann-Andersen (born 1955), who ran the investment firm Adria.

 In 1986, Haudemann-Andersen established the investment firm Verde with Stein Olav Revelsby (born 1962), Geir Aune (born 1958) and Tore Aksel Voldberg (born 1963).
 Together, they invested in the oil company Norsk Vikingolje.
 In 1990, (directly before the Gulf War) they sold out, Norsk Vikingolje became a pure investment company, and changed its name to Frontier.
 Later, Engebret O. Fekene (born 1957) joined.
 They focused on shipping, but in 1994, also bought into Morgenbladet.

 In 1986, Haudemann-Andersen had also established Datum Invest.
 Other investment firms he started in the 1990s were Decibel, Datum and Wega.
 In 1997, be established the company Datum together with lawyer and investor Einar Jørgen Greve (born 1960), where Harald Arnet (born 1961) had been director, and later a collaborator with Haudemann-Andersen and the other "Vikakameratene".
 At the same time, he also established the daughter company Trojan A/S (later Wega Oil).
 Haudemann-Andersen is also in charge of the everyday management here.

 In 1995, Haudemann-Andersen became the major shareholder in Tandberg Data, and bought further in via Decibel.
 He was chairman until 2001, but by 1998 had already begun to sell out before the company fell.
 He was also heavily involved in Ask (later Proxima): a projector- or video company that was separated from Tandberg.
 He sold out of the company in 1999.